See this Video to learn the main Workflow

 Choose the Distribution option to upload the finished presentation to a cloud server so it is available to share with others.

-Install present4D App on mobile devices or other desktop computers and enter present4D Portal License Key.
+Install the VR-Suite App on mobile devices or other desktop computers and enter the VR-Suite Portal License Key.

 Download your presentation and launch it.